Itō Noe

 Itō Noe (伊藤 野枝) was a Japanese anarchist, social critic, author, and feminist.
 She was the editor-in-chief of the feminist magazine Seitō (Bluestocking).
 Her progressive anarcha-feminist ideology challenged the norms of the Meiji and Taishō periods in which she lived.
 She drew praise from critics by being able to weave her personal and political ideas into her writings.
 The Japanese government, however, condemned her for challenging the constructs of the time.
-She became a martyr of the anarchist ideology in which she believed during the Amakasu Incident, when she was murdered along with her husband, anarchist author Ōsugi Sakae, and his nephew.
+She became a martyr of the anarchist ideology in which she believed during the Amakasu Incident, when she was murdered along with her lover, anarchist author Ōsugi Sakae, and his nephew.

 Early life and education

 Itō was born on the island of Kyushu near Fukuoka, Japan on January 21, 1895.
 She was born into an aristocratic family and convinced an uncle to pay for her education at Ueno Girls High School in Tokyo, from which she graduated.
 It was at this school where she developed an affinity for literature.
 She was particularly fond of the progressive ideas of the time from Western and Japanese writers.

 It was during her second summer vacation, in 1910, at Ueno Girls School that her family pressured her to marry Suematsu Fukutaro, a man who had recently returned to Kyushu from the United States.
 Marrying Suematsu would be a stipulation that she had to agree to in order to continue her education.
 Itō wanted her own complete freedom, so she immediately started to plot a way to escape the relationship and make her home in Tokyo.
 She made a major move in her life to Tokyo, marrying an ex-teacher, Tsuji Jun, whom she had met at Ueno Girls High School.
-After graduation, Itō's relationship with Tsuji became romantic and they had two sons, Makoto (born on January 20, 1914) and Ryūji (born on August 10, 1915).
+After graduation, Itō's relationship with Tsuji became romantic and they had two sons, Makoto (born January 20, 1914) and Ryūji (born August 10, 1915).
 They were officially married in 1915.
-Their relationship lasted about four years before she was captivated by the anarchist author Sakae Ōsugi.
+Their relationship lasted about four years.